 It’s an exciting time in the SEO industry.
-Many things have changed – by now much of the industry has acknowledged and began an evolved form of SEO practices.
+Many things have changed – by now much of the industry has acknowledged and begun an evolved form of SEO practices.
 Google has hit adolescence; it’s entered into Junior High School.

 The folks at Mountain View made the conscious decision that keywords alone couldn’t deliver them the results they wanted to see (ahem, “their users wanted to see”).
-Google tried some different modeling, but ultimately came around to semantic search (that is, using semantic technology to refine the query results).
+Google tried some different modeling but ultimately came around to semantic search (that is, using semantic technology to refine the query results).
 Now I said much of the industry has picked up on it.
 Not all.
 I still see a lot of pretending Panda, Penguin and Hummingbird never happened.
 That’s unfortunate for innocent clients around the world.
 But for most of us probably reading this, we’re students of a new lexicon.
 With words like “triples” and “entities” and “semiotics” and “topic modeling.”

 Rand Fishkin did a phenomenal WBF called What SEOs Need to Know About Topic Modeling & Semantic Connectivity.
 This truly made my month.
-At Greenlane we’ve been producing what we internally call “Hummingbird Content” for our clients.
+At Greenlane, we’ve been producing what we internally call “Hummingbird Content” for our clients.
 It’s very much related to Rand’s WBF, and very tied in with our own February 2014 post called Optimize NOW For Entities and Relationships and July 2014 post called How Entities and Knowledge Cards Can Help With Query Intent.
 Personally I was fascinated with Latent Semantic Indexing, though it didn’t really seem to ever evolve (or maybe it hit its limitations?)… but I believe Hummingbird could be the reboot I’ve been waiting for.
 This is Google’s biggest AI improvement.
-This is Google starting to finally understand intent (after over a decade of SEOs optimizing like they could).
-This is Google’s second brain starting to evolve and merge with their core functionality.
+This is Google starting to finally understand the intent (after over a decade of SEOs optimizing as they could).
+This is Google’s second brain starting to evolve and merge with its core functionality.
 Maybe the world didn’t get flying cars yet, but I think we are starting to get the Google results we want.

 The Bigger Picture

 Winning knowledge cards for clients is fun, and has been valuable for a few of ours.
 But the knowledge cards are only a product overlay of what Google is now starting to comprehend.
 It’s (in a large part) about relationships.
 In this regard different than the link building kind, but related to meaning and language learning.
-If SEO is about helping Google recognize value, it’s far time we move past just writing for users and keywords, and start writing for users, keywords, topics, and relationships.
+If SEO is about helping Google recognize the value, it’s far time we move past just writing for users and keywords, and start writing for users, keywords, topics, and relationships.
 We can use everything at our disposal that we think ties in (until more testing or admissions from Google steer us in another direction), from schema to Freebase to writing to data analysis – put it all into your SEO.
 Marcus Tober did a presentation at SMX East 2014.
 It was the best demonstration of Hummingbird optimization I’ve seen yet, with help from a stage-setting slide: Marcus’ presentation went on to show data.
 Lots, and lots of data.
 Natural you take notice when you see a slide like this: Make sure you view this presentation: http://www.slideshare.net/SearchMarketingExpo/what-is-hummingbird-andthe-entity-searchevolutionbymarcustober

 It’s All Coming Together